New

 As AI becomes more visible in vendor management, property leaders are asking more disciplined questions about where AI operates, what decisions are automated, how human expertise is incorporated, and how exceptions are handled.
 These questions are shaping the next standard for vendor compliance.

-What is vendor management in property management?
+What is vendor management in property management, and why does it function as a risk control system?

 Why is vendor compliance becoming more important?

 Vendor compliance has become more important as portfolios scale and risk exposure increases.
 Non-compliant vendors can create uninsured work, audit findings, claims exposure, and operational delays.
-As a result, organizations no longer treat vendor compliance as an administrative task, but as a core component of portfolio governance and risk management.
+As a result, organizations no longer treat vendor compliance as an administrative task, but as a core component of portfolio control and risk management.

 What does “time to compliance” mean?